Irrigation system dying plants

 Frequently Asked Questions

-How do I know if my irrigation system is causing plant problems?
+How do I know if my irrigation system is the cause of dying plants?

 How often should I have my irrigation system inspected?

-It's a good idea to have your irrigation system inspected by a professional at least once a year, before the main watering season, to catch any issues early.
+It's a good idea to have your irrigation system inspected and maintained by a professional at least once a year, before the start of the growing season.

 Connect with certified professionals in your area